 Fabric

-While the fabric on every one of the shelters on our list is different, we can narrow them down into five categories: siliconized nylon (silnylon), silicone-coated polyester (silpoly), silicone- and polyurethane-coated nylon (sil/PU nylon), silicone- and polyurethane-coated polyester (sil/PU poly), and Dyneema composite fabric (DCF).
+While the fabric on every one of the shelters on our list is different, they can fit into five categories: siliconized nylon (silnylon), silicone-coated polyester (silpoly), silicone- and polyurethane-coated nylon (sil/PU nylon), silicone- and polyurethane-coated polyester (sil/PU poly), and Dyneema composite fabric (DCF).

 The Mountain Laurel Designs SoloMid XL is an example of a tent constructed from silnylon.
-This 20-denier fabric is coated on both sides with silicone.
+This 20-denier fabric has silicone coated on both sides.
 It is a long-lasting, very waterproof fabric with high tear strength and low sag.
-The only real downside of this fabric is that it cannot be taped, so the seams must be sealed by hand using Gear Aid Silnet Silicone Seam Sealer.
+The only downside of this fabric is that you cannot tape it, so the seams must be sealed by hand using Gear Aid Silnet Silicone Seam Sealer.
 Most manufacturers offer a seam-sealing service.

-The Durston X-Mid 2 is constructed from polyester with a silicone coating on the outside and a thin polyurethane coating on the inside.
-This sil/PU material has minimal sag, in our experience.
-It’s also inexpensive, so it helps keep the price down on this tent.
+The Durston X-Mid 2 features polyester with a silicone coating on the outside and a thin polyurethane coating on the inside.
+In our experience, this sil/PU material has minimal sag.
+It’s also inexpensive, which helps keep the price of this tent down.

 Denier